amitechy/100-days-of-code/log.md

 https://gist.github.com/amitechy/496fdcad562164055926aa960124b1bc

 ### Day 7:  April 18, 2018
-Last night was waay too much fun, just one more image.
+Last night was waay too much fun, just one more image - even though it is a very basic page.

 And now if I inspect an element in a browser, a teeny more clarity has been gained.
+Need to balance need-wants.